The Aussies Racked Up Even More Medals Overnight, So Here’s Everything You Missed While Snoozing

 Every new day of the Paris 2024 Olympic Games is bringing in more and more medals to the total medal tally.
 Australia’s Olympians are repping the green and gold with pride, winning medal after medal, but what’s our current medal tally?

-As Day 12 comes and goes, the total medal tally for Paris 2024 is climbing up, with Australia standing strong in the Top 5 of the leaderboard!
+As Day 13 comes and goes, the total medal tally for Paris 2024 is climbing up, with Australia standing strong in the Top 3 of the leaderboard!
+Suck it, France!

+And, to make things even sweeter, we’ve officially beaten the tally reached at the 2020 Tokyo Olympic Games and 2004 Athens Olympic Games.
+Yahooo!!!

 So which Australian Olympians have won what medals in what events?
 And most importantly, where do we stand in the current Olympic medal tally?